Country guide

 AmountDescription

-Monthly minimum wageCOP 1,423,500Normal working day: 48 hours per week / 8 hours per day.
+Monthly minimum wageCOP 1,423,500Normal working day: 44 hours per week the first semester (42 hours from July 2026).

-Min. hourly wageCOP 6,189Regular working hours from 6 a.m. to 9 p.m.
+Min. hourly wageCOP 7.959Regular working hours from 6 a.m. to 9 p.m.

-Minimum hourly nighttime wage$9.478From 9 p.m. to 6 a.m.
+Minimum hourly nightime wageCOP 10.744From 9 p.m. to 6 a.m.

 If you’re planning to hire in Colombia, it’s essential to stay updated on the latest minimum wage regulations.
-Check out our comprehensive article on the minimum wage in Mexico for all the details: Minimum Wage in Colombia.
+Check out our comprehensive article on the minimum wage in Colombia for all the details: Minimum Wage in Colombia.

 In Colombia there is no rule that regulates the frequency of payroll payments.
 Employment contracts stipulate the form and frequency of payroll payments.